moka-guys/mokabed/LiveBedfiles/Pan5217_LogFile.md

 19	3594803	3595104	6915    TBXA2R
 Difference is due to different transcripts used to make Pan5171_CNV.bed (NM_201636) and Pan5211_exomedepth.bed (NM_001060)

-Michael Yau and Mike Mitchel confirmed NM_001060 is the preferred transcript, therefore no changes are required to Pan5217_exomedepth.bed.
+Michael Yau and Mike Mitchel confirmed NM_001060 is the preferred transcript, therefore no changes are required to Pan5217_exomedepth.bed

+**R81**
+bedtools subtract -b Pan5217_exomedepth.bed -a Pan5170_CNV.bed -A No unique regions in CNV BED file

+**R66**
+bedtools subtract -b Pan5217_exomedepth.bed -a Pan5174_CNV.bed -A No unique regions in CNV BED file

+**R229**
+bedtools subtract -b Pan5217_exomedepth.bed -a Pan5179_CNV.bed -A No unique regions in CNV BED file

+**R227**
+bedtools subtract -b Pan5217_exomedepth.bed -a Pan5177_CNV.bed -A No unique regions in CNV BED file

+**R97**
+bedtools subtract -b Pan5217_exomedepth.bed -a Pan5173_CNV.bed -A No unique regions in CNV BED file